Van-Vu/traffic-classifier-project/writeup_template.md

 | 1.71017388e-36     				| Dangerous curve to the right 										|

-For the third image, the model is quite sure that this is a Turn right ahead sign (probability of 1)
+For the third image, the model is quite sure that this is a Turn right ahead sign (probability of 1).
+Other classifications are very low

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|